frederic-perez/AmE-dictionary/data/dictionary.md

 __cut corners__ _idiom_ To do something in the easiest or most inexpensive way.
 __cut eyes__ :two::hammer: _Carmen cut her eyes at her brother, but he ignored her._ _Miss Birdie cut her eyes._
 __cut from the same cloth__ _idiom_ To be very similar.
+__cut from whole cloth__ _idiom_ Completely fictional or utterly false; totally made up.
+A reference to tailors who would falsely advertise garments being "cut out of whole cloth," when in reality, they were pieced together from different cuts.
 __cut it close__ _idiom_ To do or complete something very near to its limit, especially of time.
 __cut me a little slack__
 __cut ties with (someone)__ _idiom_ :two::hammer: